mohametalmeari/Awesome-Books-ES6/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> The original design idea for this web page was created Microverse Team.
+> The original design idea of this website was created Microverse Team.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>